“A life is begun which is neither that of the father nor the mother; it is rather the life of a new human being.

 The presence of the blastocyst indicates that two cell types are forming: the embryoblast (inner cell mass on the inside of the blastocele), and the trophoblast (the cells on the outside of the blastocele).
 The inner cell mass becomes the embryonic disc, and the trophoblast becomes the placenta.
 The blastocyst begins implantation into the endometrial lining of the uterus via its trophoblast from the 7th to 10th day after fertilization.
 Implantation is generally complete by the 14th day and the embryo is receiving nourishment from the mother.

 The Embryonic Phase of the embryo extends from the beginning of the third week through the eighth week after conception.
-During this phase, the formation and development of the three primary germ layers, the ectoderm, mesoderm, and endoderm, take place.
+The Trilaminal Embryo develops during the third week with the formation and development of the three primary germ layers – the ectoderm, mesoderm, and endoderm.
 These germ layers will fashion the beginnings of all the organ systems of the human body.
-The ectoderm develops into the brain, spinal cord, nervous system, and skin.
-The mesoderm forms the heart and circulatory system, the blood cells and bone marrow, the reproductive system, kidneys, musculature, bone and cartilage.
-The endoderm forms the thyroid gland, the lining of the lungs and digestive tract, the liver, pancreas and biliary system, and the urinary system including the bladder and vagina.
+The ectoderm differentiates into two parts, the surface ectoderm which produces the skin, hair, and nails, the lens of the eye, the internal ear, and enamel of teeth, and the neuroectoderm which develops into the brain, spinal cord, and nervous system.
+The mesoderm forms the heart and circulatory system, the blood cells and bone marrow, the reproductive system, kidneys, musculature, bone and cartilage, connective tissue, and the serous membranes.
+The cardiovascular system is the first organ system to reach a functional state.
+An embryonic heartbeat begins on the twenty-first or twenty-second day after fertilization!
+The endoderm forms the thyroid and parathyroid glands, the epithelial lining of the lungs and digestive tract, the liver, pancreas and biliary system, and the urinary system including the bladder and vagina.

 A human embryo is fully recognizable after the eighth week of conception!